ShieldedLabs/crosslink-deployment/Zebra-Collaboration.md

 # Zebra Collaboration

 In order to successfully deploy a protocol upgrade to Zcash with Crosslink many things have to come together.
-From the perspective of the Shielded Labs engineering team, (TODO: insert intro text here).
+From the perspective of the Shielded Labs engineering team, we would like to:

+- Maintain a "doubly-forked" version of Zebra, with an organization fork and a fork for staging changes to upstream
+- Massively scale back CI to just crosslink and crosslink-adjacent work, and regression tests.
+- Maintain a predictable schedule of pulling changes from upstream (front-porting) and creating draft PRs to run the full battery of official Zebra tests.

 ## Zebra Prototype